handsontable/handsontable/docs/content/guides/integrate-with-vue3/vue3-setting-up-a-language.md

 ---
-title: Setting up a translation in Vue 3
+title: Set up a translation in Vue 3
-metaTitle: Setting up a translation - Vue 3 Data Grid | Handsontable
+metaTitle: Set up a translation - Vue 3 Data Grid | Handsontable
 description: Configure your Vue 3 data grid with different number formats, depending on the specified language and culture.
 permalink: /vue3-setting-up-a-translation
 canonicalUrl: /vue3-setting-up-a-translation
 searchCategory: Guides
 ---

-# Setting up a translation in Vue 3
+# Set up a translation in Vue 3

 Configure your Vue 3 data grid with different number formats, depending on the specified language and culture.